Port Day Essentials: nine things you should not leave your cruise ship without

 So, government-issued photo ID is really important because that will not only help you if you have any problems, but even if you do miss the ship or have to try and catch up with the ship, having photo ID will get through a lot of those barriers.
 Also, on some ships, depending on their itinerary, they keep your passport for immigration purposes, so I strongly recommend taking photo ID with you.

 The next thing that I recommend you ensure you take out with you is some form of currency, or some way of paying for something.
-Firstly, I like to take out a couple of small notes of the local currency, which is useful if you need to pay a couple of dollars to use toilets, for example, or to get a taxi, bus or a metro.
-If you don’t want to do that, particularly because you don’t want to have lots of different currencies, the other thing I recommend you take is a debit card because then you can go to an ATM and withdraw cash if you need it.
+Firstly, I like to take out a couple of small notes of the local currency, which is useful if you need to pay a couple of dollars to use toilets, or to get a taxi, bus or a metro.
+If you don’t want to do that, the other thing I recommend you take is a debit card because then you can go to an ATM and withdraw cash if you need it.
 So, a debit or credit card is really helpful to have out with you.

-Also, when it comes to money, another thing I like to have is some form of currency converter app on my phone, particularly if you’re not very good at maths or the exchange rate is difficult.
+Also, when it comes to money, another thing I like to have is some form of currency converter app on my phone.
+This is great if you’re not very good at maths or the exchange rate is difficult.
 If you do want to go and buy something, or you’re in a market and haggling, you can give it a check and make sure you don’t get ripped off.
-I’ve bought some sunglasses, for example, and thought I had a good deal, but then I’ve got home and realised I’ve paid almost double what they would’ve cost me at the airport or at home because I’ve got the exchange rate wrong.
+I’ve bought some sunglasses, for example, and thought I had a good deal, but then I’ve got home and realised I’ve paid almost double what they would’ve cost me at the airport because I’ve got the exchange rate wrong.

 So, bear in mind, in markets and in shops, especially in big tourist areas, they’re pretty nifty at playing with the exchange rate and confusing you.
 So, having an app is a great idea just so you can check what things actually cost.